nautobot/nautobot/docs/models/extras/configcontext.md

 Context data not specifically assigned to one or more of the above groups is by default associated with **all** devices and virtual machines.

-Configuration contexts may be managed within NetBox via the UI and/or API; they may also be managed externally to NetBox in a Git repository if desired.
+Configuration contexts may be managed within Nautobot via the UI and/or API; they may also be managed externally to Nautobot in a Git repository if desired.

 ## Hierarchical Rendering

 Context data is arranged hierarchically, so that data with a higher weight can be entered to override lower-weight data.
-Multiple instances of data are automatically merged by NetBox to present a single dictionary for each object.
+Multiple instances of data are automatically merged by Nautobot to present a single dictionary for each object.

 For example, suppose we want to specify a set of syslog and NTP servers for all devices within a region.
 We could create a config context instance with a weight of 1000 assigned to the region, with the following JSON data: